khaledGadelhaQ/Pokedex/README.md

 # Run migrations
 pnpm prisma:migrate

-# Seed the database with 151 Pokemon
+# Seed the database with 151 Pokemon (downloads and saves sprite images locally)
 pnpm seed
 ```

+> **Note:** Seeding and importing Pokemon will automatically download sprite images from PokeAPI and save them to `apps/backend/uploads/sprites/`.
+These images are served statically at `/images/sprites/` and are not committed to git.

 #### PostgreSQL Details
 - **Host:** localhost